joelduvall/threadswars/README.md

 ## Project Setup and Debugging Guide

-This document provides a comprehensive guide on how to build and debug the project, which consists of a frontend built with Next.js, a backend powered by NestJS, and MongoDB and Azure Storage for data storage.
+This is a guide on how to build and debug the project, which consists of a frontend built with Next.js, a backend powered by NestJS, and MongoDB and Azure Storage for data storage.

 ### Prerequisites